canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 ubuntu@charm-dev-vm:~$  juju debug-log
 ```

-In your old VM shell, use Juju to deploy your charm.
+In your old VM shell, in your `sample-flask` directory, use Juju to deploy your charm, passing as a resource the rock you've uploaded to the container registry.
 If all has gone well, you
-should see your App and be able to connect to the sample Flask web server:
+should soon be able to see your deployed application and connect to it:

 ```bash
 # Deploy the PaaS app charmer Flask charm for the sample-flask Flask application